Chord builder · Chord page

 The A7 chord

-Built from A - C# - E - G, the A7 is a dominant seventh that sounds the engine of blues and gospel.
-It lives at the centre of blues, jazz and any song that needs a strong pull to the next chord, and it earns its place in the progression.
+Built from A - C# - E - G, the A7 is a dominant seventh that sounds the cornerstone of the twelve-bar.
+It lives at the centre of every blues form and most jazz tunes, and it shows up in more songs than you would expect.
 Sits perfectly under a Texas-blues groove, and the V chord in D-major country.
 What follows below: the voicings worth memorising on guitar and piano, the theory in plain language, progressions in two or three different keys, and a short list of real records that lean on the chord.

 Hear the A7 in the chord builder →